Srishti1622/localRepo/README.md

 Pull command:
 git pull origin main - used to fetch and download content from a remote repo and immediately update the local repo to match that content.

+Resolving Merge comflicts:
+An event that takes place when Git is unable to automatically resolve differences in code between two commits.